About the national park

 - Preserve a coastal alpine landscape with a unique and varied biodiversity

-- Preserve forms of landscape and distinctive geological deposits
+- Preserve landscape forms and distinctive geological deposits

-The regulations for Seiland National Park also state: “The general public shall be given access to nature-based experiences through engaging in traditional and simple outdoor activities with little technical adaptation.
-Maintaining the environment in the national park is important for Sámi culture and economic activities.
+The regulations for Seiland National Park also state: “The public shall be given access to nature-based experiences through engaging in traditional and simple outdoor activities with little technical support.
+Preservation of the natural environment in the national park is vital for Sámi culture and economic activities.
 It shall be possible to use the area for reindeer husbandry.”

 What are you permitted to do in the national park?

-Motorised vehicles are prohibited in the national park.
-This includes snowmobiles, ATVs, motorboats on fresh water, flying below 300 metres and landing helicopters.
-Motorised boat traffic is permitted at sea.
+Motorized vehicles are prohibited in the national park.
+This includes snowmobiles, ATVs, freshwater motorboats, flying below 300 metres and landing helicopters.
+Motorized boat traffic is permitted at sea.

 Melkevatnan.
 Foto: Per Arne Askeland